KoichiKiyokawa/rhodash/README.md

 - 🚀 No dependencies
 - ⚡️ Lightweight
-- ✏️ Less code
-- 💪 Typescript first(Written in TypeScript)
+- 💪 Typescript first(written in TypeScript and suitable for TypeScript user)
 - <img src=https://static.npmjs.com/255a118f56f5346b97e56325a1217a16.svg height=18 /> Includes type definitions
 - 🍃 Tree shakable